Etak - The Moving Island - Polynesian Wayfinding

 The etak framework is not directly portable to northern European coastal sailing without years of training in the specific conditions and island relationships for which it was developed.
 That is not the point.

 In a Scottish sea loch or a Norwegian fjord, where the mountains are visible from everywhere on the water and change bearing as the boat moves, the same habit operates naturally.
-The peaks do not move; the boat does.
-But tracking the peaks' changing bearings is a continuous position fix that requires no instruments, no paper, and no light.
+The peaks do not move.
+The boat does.
+Tracking the peaks’ changing bearings is a continuous position fix that requires no instruments, no paper, and no light.

-The practical exercise: on the next passage through familiar coastal waters, choose a landmark well off to one side — a headland, a tower, a lighthouse.
+The practical exercise.
+On the next passage through familiar coastal waters, choose a landmark well off to one side.
+A headland, a tower, a lighthouse.
 Note its bearing at departure.
 Note how it changes as you progress.
 At the end of the passage, note where it bears and compare it to where you would have predicted it would bear from your chart position.
-This is, in miniature, what Hipour was doing with Gaferut over four hundred miles of open Pacific.
-The scale is different; the skill is the same...
+In miniature, this is what Hipour was doing with Gaferut over four hundred miles of open Pacific.
+The scale is different.
+The skill is the same.